-Gordy Levack
+- Gordy Levack

 The panel meets four times each year to consider fund applications.
-Minutes of the latest panel meetings are available on request from the Community Funds Coordinator.
+Minutes of the latest panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.

 More information on the award making process is available in How funding decisions are made page.